Time in Indiana: 1960 to 1977

-Over the next two years, the USDOT conducted several hearings in response to Branigan's petition.
+Over the next two years, the USDOT conducted several hearings in response to Branigin's petition.
 Citizens of northwest and southwest Indiana appeared to favor the Central Time Zone with observance of DST, while those from other areas of the state favored the Eastern Time Zone with no observance of DST.
 The USDOT chose to divide Indiana between the Central Time Zone and the Eastern Time Zone.
 Six counties near Chicago (Lake, Porter, LaPorte, Jasper, Newton, and Starke) and six counties near Evansville (Posey, Vanderburgh, Warrick, Spencer, Gibson, and Pike) were placed in the Central Time Zone with observance of DST.
 The remainder of the state was placed in the Eastern Time Zone; the state was given special dispensation to exempt parts of itself from DST.
 Most portions of the state that were in the Eastern Time Zone did not observe DST.
 However, Floyd, Clark, and Harrison counties, which are near Louisville, Kentucky, and Dearborn and Ohio counties, which are near Cincinnati, Ohio, unofficially observed DST due to their proximity to those major cities that observed DST.